Windere/EAS-SNN/readme.md

 <p align="center">
   <img src="./docs/view.png" width="750">
 </p>
-This is the official Pytorch implementation of the ECCV 2024 paper [End-to-End Adaptive Sampling and Representation for Event-based Detection with Recurrent Spiking Neural Networks](https://arxiv.org/abs/2403.12574)
+This is the official Pytorch implementation of the ECCV 2024 paper: <a href="https://arxiv.org/abs/2403.12574" target="_blank">EAS-SNN: End-to-End Adaptive Sampling and Representation for Event-based Detection with Recurrent Spiking Neural Networks</a>

  **Summary:** In this study, we discover that the neural dynamics of spiking neurons align closely with the behavior of an ideal temporal event sampler.
 Motivated by this, we propose a novel adaptive sampling module that leverages recurrent convolutional SNNs enhanced with temporal memory, facilitating a fully end-to-end learnable framework for event-based detection.
 Additionally, we introduce Residual Potential Dropout (RPD) and Spike-Aware Training (SAT) to regulate potential distribution and address performance degradation encountered in spike-based sampling modules.